pommi/breath/Readme.md

-# vpn-breath
+# breath

-Resolves domain names and pushes routes to redirect-gateway for resolved IPs only.
+Route specific domain names to be selectively redirected to openvpn gateway.

 ## How it works

-**vpn-breath** continuously resolves configured list of desired domain names and pushes routes to client's VPN interface (`tun0`) needed to selectively redirect traffic to resolved IP addresses via the VPN gateway (server).
+**breath** uses list of configured domain names, resolves them and pushes routes for these IP addresses to be redirected via OpenVPN gateway (`tun0`).

-It is written in Go.
+It was developed to keep routes up to date with changes in DNS and tested to work flawlessly with **openvpn** client mode.

+### OS Support

+Depends on **netlink** support in the system.

+- Linux
+- FreeBSD

 ## Config file